DigitalPublishingToolkit/Money-Lab-Reader/md/4_1-Haiven_Max.md

 free platform that allows individuals in various cities to barter for skills and knowledge.
-In a similar vein, in 2012, the German group geheimagentur,[^27] inspired by the community banking initiative pioneered by the Banco Palmas of Brasil, worked with community members and activists in the bankrupt German city of Oberhausen to establish a temporary institution called Schwartzbank[^28] in the town’s center, which enabled un(der)employed community-members to be compensated in an
+In a similar vein, in 2012, the German group geheimagentur,[^27] inspired by the community banking initiative pioneered by the Banco Palmas of Brazil, worked with community members and activists in the bankrupt German city of Oberhausen to establish a temporary institution called Schwartzbank[^28] in the town’s center, which enabled un(der)employed community-members to be compensated in an